-A "basic host" board contains A-Z80 CPU, 16 KB RAM configured as single port Cyclone RAM cells and a unidirectional implementation of the UART for the text output.
+A "basic host" for DE1 board contains A-Z80 CPU, 16 KB RAM configured as single port Cyclone RAM cells and a unidirectional implementation of the UART for the text output.
 Since the board's architecture is so simple, there is also a corresponding ModelSim configuration used in verification.

-File Description host\basic\host_board.qpf Quartus project file for FPGA host\\simulation\modelsim\test_host.mpf ModelSim project file for simulation host\basic\host_board_fpga.sv Top-level board source file for FPGA implementation host\basic\host_board_ModelSim.sv Top-level board source file for ModelSim board model host\basic\test_host.sv ModelSim test bench for the simulation model
+File Description host\basic_de1\basic_de1.qpf Quartus project file host\\simulation\modelsim\test_host.mpf ModelSim project file for simulation host\basic_de1\basic_de1_fpga.sv Top-level board source file for FPGA implementation host\basic_de1\basci_de1_ModelSim.sv Top-level board source file for ModelSim board model host\basic_de1\test_host.sv ModelSim test bench for the simulation model

 This host board can load and run any Z80 executable (for example, one of those in "tools\zmac" directory).
 Programs can print to UART and, on a physical DE1 board, the text is seen through the attached serial terminal.
 In the simulation environment the text is written in a ModelSim output window.
-Error!
-Reference source not found. shows the output of the "tools\zmac\hello_world.asm" eing captured through the serial port.
+The following image shows the output of "tools\zmac\hello\world.asm" being captured through the serial port: